FeRoddeck/Genealogie/README.md

-This project shows the ancestry in a family in raltion to their place of living.
+This project shows the ancestry in a family in relation to their place of living.